Azure/azure-sdk-for-python/sdk/core/corehttp/tests/perf_tests/README.md

 - `--transport` - By default, uses AiohttpTransport ("aiohttp") for async.
 By default, uses RequestsTransport ("requests") for sync.
 All options:
   - For async:
     - `"aiohttp"`: AiohttpTransport (default)
-    - `"requests"`: AsyncioRequestsTransport
+    - `"httpx"`: AsyncHttpXTransport
   - For sync:
     - `"requests"`: RequestsTransport (default)
+    - `"httpx"`: HttpXTransport
 - `--use-entra-id` - Flag to pass in to use Microsoft Entra ID as the authentication.
 By default, set to False.
 - `--size=10240` - Size of request content (in bytes).
 Defaults to 10240.
 (Not used by `ListEntitiesPageableTest`.)
 - `--policies` - List of policies to pass in to the pipeline.
 Options:
   - None: No extra policies passed in, except for authentication policy.
 This is the default.
   - 'all': All policies added automatically by autorest.
-  - 'policy1,policy2': Comma-separated list of policies, such as 'RetryPolicy,HttpLoggingPolicy'"
+  - 'policy1,policy2': Comma-separated list of policies, such as 'RetryPolicy,UserAgentPolicy'"

 #### Additional ListEntitiesPageableTest command line options